fsdev01/steganography-project/readme.txt

 INTRODUCTION
 ------------
 Steganography means “hidden writing”.
 The program’s aim is to encode a secret message and decode a secret message in an image file with a ppm file format.
-This is hiding the message in the bits of the image file.
+This is hiding the message in the bits of the image file (i.e. changing the colour's intensity).

 IMPORTANT CHANGES